 Available Floodplain Areas- The available floodplain for Rock Cove has been inundated by, and is fully controlled by operations at, the Bonneville Dam.
 The US Army Corps of Engineers maintains flowage easements for all properties in the reach.
 The sedimentation of Rock Creek impacts Rock Cove as well, and the lake's capacity to hold floodwaters has been diminished.
 Rock Cove is a lake and not subject to channel migration.
-The "Very Poor" aspects of this reach relate to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach.
+The "Very Degraded" aspects of this reach relate to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach.

-- 1100 Riparian Vegetation- Similar in character to the Columbia River Reach 1 east of Stevenson, this "Good" rated reach provides vegetative cover over 77% of the land in this reach, including 37% of the land that is forested.
-The forested areas along the Cove and on its islands are a source of allochthonous nutrient and energy inputs and LWM recruitment.
+Riparian Vegetation- Similar in character to the Columbia River reach east of Stevenson, this "Good" rated reach provides vegetative cover over 77% of the land in this reach and 37% of the land is forested.
+The forested areas along the Cove and on its islands are a source of allochthonous nutrient and energy inputs and LWD recruitment.
 Similar to other reaches, these forested areas include westside lowlands conifer-hardwood forest and deciduous lowland riparian forest.
-This reach is unique from the other reaches of this characterization based on the large open-lawn areas of the County Fairgrounds and Columbia Gorge - Interpretive Center, which increases grass covered lands to 28%.
+This reach is unique from the other reaches of this characterization based on the County Fairgrounds and Columbia Gorge Interpretive Center which increases grass covered lands to 28%.
 Degradation exists along the transportation corridors of Rock Creek Drive and SR 14, and at a former industrial site on the west end of the Cove.